Applying for Financial Aid

 Deadlines for Illinois Student Assistance Commission (ISAC) programs

 We suggest you have a valid 2013-14 FAFSA filed NO LATER THAN MARCH 1, 2013 in order to be considered for state grant funding for the 2013-14 academic year.
-While we do not yet know the deadline date for state funding, FAFSA applications processed after this date may be considered for late state funding.
 All dates are subject to change by the Illinois Student Assistance Commission.